Pavel Tykač: Career

 In 2006 Tykač invested via a Cyprus company Indoverse Investment Limited into a minority share in one of the leading mining and energy groups in the Czech Republic Czech Coal.
 At the end of 2010 Indoverse Investment Limited became the sole 100% owner of the Czech Coal group.

 In the summer of 2013 Litvínovská uhelná a. s., which operates a ČSA mine and Chvaletice power plant purchased from the ČEZ group, separated from the Czech Coal group.
 This business move created a new group on the market called Severní energetická, in which Tykač owns a 40% share.

 In 2018, Tykač acquired and merged the two companies, creating a new brand, the Northern Energy Group.
 The restructuring was completed through the creation of Sev.en Energy AG, the second largest power company in the Czech Republic, owner of the Vršany and ČSA coal mines, the Chvaletice and Počerady power plants and the Kladno and Zlín heating plants.
 At that time, Sev.en Energy AG also began expanding into foreign energy markets, taking over power plants in Great Britain and Australia.

 Apart from his holding in Severní energetická, Tykač also operates on the real estate and financial markets.

-On 23 October 2024, Tykač announced his financial support of Václav Klaus Institute, after Petr Kellner's PPF Group support ended.
+In October 2024, Tykač announced his financial support of Václav Klaus Institute, after Petr Kellner's PPF Group support ended.